 Are micro inverters worth it?

-If you have solar panels, or are looking to get them, you’ll need an inverter.
-Whether you get a string inverter, micro inverter or one of the other kinds of inverters on offer completely depends on your preference and set up.
-If you have partial shading from trees or other obstructions, or are likely to expand your solar system in the future, a micro inverter system might be the way to go – granted you can foot the upfront costs.
+If you have solar panels, or are looking to get them, you’ll need an inverter no matter what.
+Whether you get a string inverter, micro inverter or another model of inverter depends on your preference and set up.
+If you have partial shading from trees or other obstructions, or are likely to expand your solar system in the future, a micro inverter system might be the way to go.

 Otherwise, a string inverter will effectively do the same job.
-At the end of the day, an inverter’s main purpose is to convert the energy produced by the solar panels into electricity that can be used in the home.
-Both a micro and string inverter can achieve this – just through different functions.
-It’s just a matter of assessing what your main energy needs are and picking an inverter that would best fit those needs.
+Ultimately, an inverter’s main purpose is to convert the energy produced by the solar panels into electricity that can be used in the home.
+So it’s just a matter of assessing what your main energy needs are and picking an inverter that fits them best.

 Share this article